turingschool/populi_api/README.md

 All requests require an API `access_key`.
 You'll need to pre-fetch this from the API using the [Access Key Request Structure](https://support.populiweb.com/hc/en-us/articles/223798787-API-Basics).

+### Rate Limiting

+All requests are configured to use rate limiting middleware that abides by [Populi's rate limiting policy](https://support.populiweb.com/hc/en-us/articles/223798787-API-Basics).

+As an end-user, this will appear as a slight enforced delay for requests when the requests-per-second limit is reached.

 ### Errors

 If a request to the API fails in a predictable way, Populi will return a non-200 status code HTTP response (usually 400) with XML describing the error.
 See the [API Basics docs](https://support.populiweb.com/hc/en-us/articles/223798787-API-Basics) for more information.